-- to join a group via various technologies or face-to-face.
-If travel is required the request is taken to the departmental meeting. - Each Leadership and Learning Group is responsible for planning, scheduling, and reporting its activities.
-Minutes are posted online at www.andrews.edu/leaderpart. - The adequacy of the group process is determined by 1) whether competencies are being reviewed and signed off and 2) the posting of minutes.
+Organizing LLG meetings and posting meeting minutes.
+Each Leadership and Learning Group is responsible for planning, scheduling, and reporting its activities.
+Minutes are posted online at www.andrews.edu/leaderpart.

+LLG evaluation.
+Each year group members self-evaluate the adequacy of the group process by asking 1) whether competencies are being reviewed and signed off and 2) reviewing the posted minutes to reflect on what has been accomplished by the group.
 The group determines the number of times they meet in one year and what the agenda will be.
-The faculty is available for support as requested by the group. - Failure to meet or submit minutes of group meetings may result in being placed in an inactive status.
+The faculty is available for support as requested by the group.
+Failure to meet or submit minutes of group meetings may result in being placed in an inactive status.